john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

     > say "Help!
 I'm being chased!" to a fisherman
     No one answers you, or even looks your way.

 [Anchorhead](https://en.wikipedia.org/wiki/Anchorhead) is based on the works of HP Lovecraft, especially the stories involving Cthulu.
-You are a young woman who just moved to a small, coastal town with your husband.
-But things start out strange and get stranger.
-The story is well-written and haunting with the a lot of great atmospheric detail.
-To move the story forward you have to solve puzzles, or you can explore the open world.
-It is your call.
-The puzzles themselves are really natural and flow well with the story of the game.
-I went into the game hoping for quiet dread, and I got it.
+You are a young woman who just moved to a small, coastal town with her husband.
+But something is off.
+The story is well-written and haunting, and the world is filled with great atmospheric details.
+You can just explore the world, but to move the story forward you have to solve puzzles.
+The puzzles themselves fit well into the story, which is better than I can say for most puzzle games.
+I went into the game hoping for a good book, filling with terrible nightmares and quiet dread.
+I was not disappointed.

 * [Play Online](http://pr-if.org/play/anchorhead/)
 * [Solution Guide](http://ifarchive.giga.or.at/if-archive/solutions/AnchorSolve.txt) - Full Spoilers, obvs